awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-servicediscovery-service-dnsconfig.md

 A complex type that contains information about the Amazon Route 53 DNS records that you want AWS Cloud Map to create when you register an instance\.

+**Important**
+The record types of a service can only be changed by deleting the service and recreating it with a new `Dnsconfig`\.

 ## Syntax<a name="aws-properties-servicediscovery-service-dnsconfig-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: